 Announcement frame.

-NOTE—The VHT beamformer can use the sequence number in the VHT Compressed Beamforming frame(s) of the
+NOTE—The VHT beamformer can use the Sounding Dialog Token Number in the VHT Compressed Beamforming frame(s) of the

 VHT Compressed Beamforming report to associate the feedback with a prior VHT NDP Announcement-VHT NDP

-sounding sequence and thus compute the delay between sounding and receiving the feedback.
+Sounding Dialog Token Number and thus compute the delay between sounding and receiving the feedback.
 The VHT beamformer can

 use this delay time when making a decision regarding the applicability of the feedback for the link.